yuvrajjagtap48/Node-Practice/src/readme.md

 - app.use ("/route", rH , rH2, [rH3, rH4], rH5)
 - middlewares
 - How express JS basically handle requests behind the scenes
+- Diffrence between app.use and app.all
+- Write a dummy middleware for admin
+-